yvelikova/axway-open-docs/content/en/docs/apigtw_admin/monitor_service.md

 ### Configure dynamic trace, logging, and monitoring

 Click the **Settings** > **Dynamic** tab to configure trace, logging, and monitoring settings on-the-fly.
 These are dynamic settings, which means that you do not need to refresh or deploy to the API Gateway.
 For example, you can specify these settings for an API Gateway system, instance, service, interface, or path.
-For more details, see [*Configure API Gateway logging and events* on page 1](logging.htm).
+For more details, see [Configure API Gateway logging and events](/docs/apigtw_admin/logging/).

 ## Configure API Gateway with the metrics database

 Configure a gateway instance and Node Manager to store metrics on historic traffic in a relational database used to store metrics.
 For example, you can configure monitoring in API Gateway Analytics or API Manager to view data stored in the metrics database, or write custom SQL queries to retrieve metrics data as required.

+This section explains how to configure your gateway with a metrics database, and how to perform the following tasks:

+* Use Policy Studio to configure an API Gateway instance to write audit logging events to the metrics database, and to write metrics data to the transaction event log.
+* Use the `managedomain` command to configure the Node Manager to process event logs and update the metrics database.

-{{< alert title="Note" color="primary" >}}This section explains how to configure your gateway with a metrics database.
-It assumes that you have already created your metrics database using the steps described in [Set up the metrics database for API Gateway Analytics](metrics_db_install).{{< /alert >}}
+It is assumed that you have already created your metrics database using the steps described in [Set up the metrics database for API Gateway Analytics](metrics_db_install).

 The following data streams are used to populate the metrics database:

 * **Transaction and system data**: Transaction data includes clients, services, remote hosts, and protocols.
 System data includes CPU, memory and disk usage, and SLA breaches.
 The gateway writes this data to a transaction event log, with a new log file automatically created every 5 minutes.
 The Node Manager parses completed event logs and updates the metrics database.
 * **Transaction audit log events**: These are written directly to the metrics database by the gateway instance.

-This section explains how to perform the following tasks:

-* Use Policy Studio to configure an API Gateway instance to write audit logging events to the metrics database, and to write metrics data to the transaction event log.
-* Use the `managedomain` command to configure the Node Manager to process event logs and update the metrics database.

 ### Connect to the API Gateway in Policy Studio

 To connect to the gateway in Policy Studio, perform the following steps:

 1. Ensure the Admin Node Manager and API Gateway are running.
-For more details, see [Start and stop the API Gateway](/docs/apigtw_admin/general_startup).
+For more details, see [Start and stop the API Gateway](/docs/apigtw_admin/manage_operations/#start-and-stop-the-api-gateway).
 2. Create a new project or open an existing project based on a running API Gateway instance.

 ### Configure the metrics database connection